What is Osteosarcoma?

 Osteosarcoma is very aggressive and is known for local invasion, where the tumor sends cells out into the surrounding bone.
 It usually grows very quickly, and can cause bone disintegration and/or bone production.

-Bone cancer in dogs can become very painful within just a few months.
+As you can imagine, this form of bone cancer in dogs can become very painful as the tumor grows, usually within just a few months.

 Osteosarcoma can also spread to other parts of the body (metastasis).
 It is especially infamous for “micrometastasis”.
 It means that tumor cells have spread but due to their small size they are invisible on x-rays or blood tests.